DataIntellectTech/q-REST/User_Guide.md

 Kdb-rest-service is a java service that can connect to an instance of KDB and pass queries or functions with arguments.
 The rest-service offers the option make asynchronous or sunchronous calls if using the query or sychronous if using a query.
 The call for either synchronous call is actually a deferred synchronous whereby we use an asynchronous call to send the query followed by a synchronous call to collect the response.
 The response has a predefined format which is shown in the `Response` section at the bottom of the document.

-## Defining KDB Function
+## Defining the KDB Function
 On the kdb instance, the user will have to define a function to call.

- For example to define a function `plus`, it is required that the kdb function must parse the Json argument:

- This can be done in a single function.

-    q)plus:{dict:"F"$.j.k x;+[dict`xarg;dict`yarg]}

-Or if preferred spit into two functions, one for parsing and then the core function.
-In this case we would be call `.rest.plus` in the JSON arguement.

-    q).restcore.plus:{x+y}

-    q).rest.plus:{.restcore.plus .  ("F"$.j.k x)`xarg`yarg}
+The function could be for any purpose within kdb but must accept an object , which a two element list where element 1 is the function name and element 2 is the arguments for the function.
+This object is sent along with the `gateway.function` and the `username` in the c.jar c.ks call.

+By default the rest service has a property called  `gateway.function` in the `application.properties` file.
+This property sets the wrapping function for the function on the KDB instance.

+This value is defaulted to

+    gateway.function={[request;properties] @[value;`.aqrest.execute;{[e;request;properties] @[neg .z.w;`status`result!@[{(1b;value x)};request;{(0b;"error: ",x)}]]}] . (request;properties)}

+This gateway function will let the KDB instance know that the result of the function/query sent should be returned in a  dictionary containing two objects, a boolean to denote success or failure and results which could either be an object with the result query or an error.
+This object is then formatted to the response returned by the java.

 ## Function endpoint